Can I See Northern Lights in Iceland Tonight?

 Low clouds can completely hide the aurora because they’re thick layers of water droplets that scatter and absorb visible light, preventing the aurora’s glow from shining through.

-If you can see star try to look north and use your phone or camera to take the photo of the sky.
+If you can see star try to look north and use your phone or camera to take the photo of the sky and you might see the aurora.

-Turn on aurora alerts in the Hello Aurora app to get notified when others spot the lights nearby.
-It will show you the location and real-time sighting photos.
+Use aurora alerts on Hello Aurora app to get notified when others spot the lights nearby.
+It will show you the location and real-time sighting with photos.
+So you know what the sky condition are from real human in the area.
+If someone 5 miles away sees the lights, you get an instant alert.

-You can also wait for substorm notifications, which signal stronger aurora activity.
+You'll also get substorm notifications, the most important metric that signal stronger aurora activity.

-Having both alerts active greatly increases your chances of catching the show.
+By having both alerts active greatly increases your chances of catching the lights in 2026.

 👀 Watch this video on how you can see the Northern Lights from your home in Iceland every night!

-A detailed guide diagram on wow to look for the Northern Lights
+A detailed easy step by step diagram on how to look for the Northern Lights tonight.

 Map of the most spotted Northern Lights location in Reykjavik in January 2025 - April 2025.
 Stats from actual-aurora sightings from Hello Aurora app.